timburr1/timburr1.github.io/drafts/technical-leader.md

 Manage the flow of ideas
 Maintain quality

 Growth/development in the real world always involves: practice, stepwise improvement, and occasional regressions.
-It's a long, noisy process, but it's the only way any of us ever get better at anything.
+It's a long, noisy process, but it's the only way to get better.

 ## Innovation